 For further information on wastewater systems visit the SA Health Website.

-Changes to the Regulations and Codes for Wastewater Management in South Australia
+Regulations and Codes for Wastewater Management in South Australia

 Certificates of compliance (COCs) are required to be submitted for all work undertaken in areas where the local council is the relevant authority.
 COCs must be submitted to Council within 28 days of completion of work.